AustinMichaelColeman/melo-gen-ai/README.md

 ## Under development

-This plugin works as a prototype, but I plan to implement these features for [production](https://platform.openai.com/docs/plugins/production/plugins-in-production):
+This plugin works as a prototype, and I'm working towards getting it ready for [production](https://platform.openai.com/docs/plugins/production/plugins-in-production).

-* Rate limits
-* Timeouts
-* Terms/privacy policy
-* Try to get some feedback to see if I'm making any auth/security mistakes
-* Tests

 Also if you're curious, you can see some of the [playlists](https://music.youtube.com/browse/UC7S-wmivIpyNwZVrc3PlA-A) I've generated so far while developing it.